docQodly/docs/docs/cloud/api-key.md

 ### API Endpoint

 The API endpoint is a gateway through which developers can programmatically access features or data using standard HTTP methods to execute operations tailored to the needs of their applications.
-Combined with [REST commands](../api/overview.md), it is used specifically to facilitate interactions between external applications and the Qodly application.
+Combined with the [`openDatastore`](../language/commands/openDatastore.md) command or [REST requests](../api/overview.md), it is used specifically to facilitate interactions between external applications and the Qodly application.
 This could include managing data, triggering actions, or retrieving information from Qodly's apps.

 ### API Key